BilbyHouse/Beast-Hunter/RULES.md

 While playing a single game is a ton of fun, experieced players may start to get annoyed with the occasional random blowout.
 In that case, It's encouraged to play a best-of-three series, switching sides between each game.
 Alternatively, You can play a series of 4 games, switching sides each time, and play for total score across games.
-In this variant, going for huge overkill wins is incentivized.
+In this variant, going for huge overkill-wins is incentivized.
 However, that might open you up to a sneaky comeback if you get too greedy.
+Have fun!

 ## The Special Cards

+> Correlation to regular poker cards is noted.
+>You can play beast hunter with two regular poker decks!

 #### Matching Suits Across Decks
 Some cards, like the Javelin, will ask about matching suits between a Beast card and a Hunter card.